Building an EU AI Act Compliance Team: Roles and Responsibilities

 1. AI Compliance Officer

 The AI Compliance Officer is the central coordinating role.
-This person is responsible for overseeing the organization's end-to-end compliance with the EU AI Act and serves as the primary point of contact for regulatory authorities.
+This person oversees the organisation's end-to-end compliance with the EU AI Act and is the primary point of contact for regulatory authorities.

 Key responsibilities:

-- Developing and maintaining the organization's AI compliance strategy and policy framework.
+- Developing and maintaining the organisation's AI compliance strategy and policy framework.

 - Overseeing the AI system inventory and risk classification process.